elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

 ---

-### Why is it good to remember code names for different JS Engines?
+### Why is it good to remember code names for different JavaScript Engines?

 <details>
   <summary>